-Public house, on corner of Bond Road and London Road.
+Public house, that was on the corner of Bond Road and London Road.
 No longer exists.

 From a local Mitcham newspaper, 29th March 1934